Baby Bok Choy and Beef Noodle Soup with Warm Spices

 Instructions

-• Peel and grate or finely chop ginger
+1. Peel and grate or finely chop ginger.

-• Warm oil in a soup pot over medium heat.
-Add sliced onion and saute until softened. (if sticking, add a little water, rather than oil in order to keep this a low fat recipe)
+2. Warm oil in a soup pot over medium heat.
+Add sliced onion and saute until softened.
+(If sticking, add a little water rather than oil to keep this a low-fat recipe.)

-• Add cinnamon stick and star anise and allow to hydrate, about 2 minutes.
+3. Add cinnamon stick and star anise and allow to hydrate, about 2 minutes.
 Add ginger and garlic.
 Stir about 1 minute.
 Add the chicken broth and soy sauce.
-Cover and bring to boil then medium-low to simmer
+Cover and bring to a boil, then medium-low and simmer.

-• Trim the ends of the bok choy, and cut lengthwise into long quarters.
+4. Trim the ends of the bok choy and cut lengthwise into long quarters.
 Add to the pot to simmer.
 Add more water if necessary to cover.
-Cook bok choy 4-7 minutes
+Cook bok choy 4-7 minutes.

-• Meanwhile, cut and trim beef and saute in separate pan.
-Cook to desired done-ness then set aside
+5. Meanwhile, cut and trim beef and saute in a separate pan.
+Cook to desired doneness then set aside.

-• Add chili sauce to the soup gradually, to taste.
+6. Add chili sauce to the soup gradually, to taste.
 Adjust salt to taste.
-Add the meat juices to the soup
+Add the meat juices to the soup.

-• Prepare noodles separately and divide into soup bowls
+7. Prepare noodles separately and divide into soup bowls.

-• Ladle soup into soup bowls.
+9. Ladle soup into soup bowls.
 Hot soup should warm the noodles and meat.
-Garnish with chopped green onion
+Garnish with chopped green onion.

 Notes